-What is Student Advocacy and Success?
+What is Student Advocacy and Support?

-Staff within the Office of Student Advocacy and Success are committed to helping you navigate Marshall University.
+Staff within the Office of Advocacy and Support are committed to helping you navigate Marshall University.
 A trustworthy place and staff, we care, we advocate, and we can refer you to campus and community partners.
-We want you to help you succeed in class and life.
+We want to help you succeed in class and life.
 We encourage you to maximize your educational experience, and we prepare you for involvement in the larger community and life beyond college.
 Additionally, we aim to empower you to overcome obstacles and to assist in resolving issues.

 Simply, we want you to feel encouraged to self-advocate, to aim for success, and to follow through with your pursuit of your degree.
 We’ll work with you and your family, as well as campus and community partners, faculty, and staff to assist you in meeting and achieving personal, academic, and professional goals by:

 - Providing support and guidance for academic and personal success

 - Assisting with process of appealing Student Conduct decisions

 - Providing accountability plans to ensure academic success